gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 </div>

 ... which is a bit of a challenge when tackling path tracing.
-In short, path tracing requires you to perform a random choice every time you hit a surface, explore the direction resulting from that random choice (using ray tracing), only to then repeat these same steps on the next hit!
+In short, path tracing requires you to perform a random choice every time you hit a surface, explore the direction resulting from that random choice (using ray tracing), only to then repeat these same steps on the next hit.
 Not only does this typically equate to lots of expensive rays being cast, but the end result is also generally unusably noisy. :confused:

 Enters radiance caching.